fzlychee2019/UUPDumpOnGitHub/README.md

 ## UUPDump Script on Github Actions
-The Steps Below will Guide You to use Github Workflow to Automate Build UUPDump ISOs & Provide Download Links with GoFile at ease!
+The Steps Below will Guide You to use Github Workflow to Build and Download UUPDump ISOs at ease!

 ## Step 1: Fork the Repository